 At its western end, Edinburgh Castle dominates the skyline and is Scotland’s most visited attraction.
 Nearby is The Camera Obscura, established in 1853.
 On a clear day, the city panorama captured by this pinhole camera is impressive.
 Its World of Illusions, displayed over five storeys, are fascinating in any weather.

 At ‘The World’s End’ is the location of a long-lost feature of the street, the Nether Bow gate.
-This marked the end of the oldest part of medieval Edinburgh and was the main thoroughfare into the city, which was defended (and therefore impassable) by The Flodden Wall.
+This marked the end of the oldest part of medieval Edinburgh and was the main thoroughfare into the city, which was defended by The Flodden Wall.

 Just after the People’ Story (a social history museum located in the 1591 Tolbooth) is the beautiful Canongate Kirk (church).
 Finally at the bottom of the Royal Mile, you pass the Scottish Parliament building on the right.
 Turn the corner to reach its public entrance.
+To its south is Dynamic Earth, a family-focused science centre and conference venue.
 Just across the road on Horse Wynd stands The Palace of Holyroodhouse, which makes the street truly royal!